-On this day in 1962, nuclear war is narrowly averted.
-The night of October 27 “was not only the most dangerous moment of the Cold War,” historian Arthur M. Schlesinger, Jr. concludes.
+On this day in 1962, the United States Navy spots a Russian submarine near Bermuda.
+What followed was “not only the most dangerous moment of the Cold War,” historian Arthur M. Schlesinger, Jr. concludes.
 “It was the most dangerous moment in human history.”

 Russia and America had been teetering on the brink of war for weeks, ever since Soviet missile sites were discovered in Cuba.
 The United States responded with a naval blockade, and the Soviets sent submarines.